rocky-linux/documentation/docs/guides/network/basic_network_configuration9.md

 Think of this as the equivalent to the old `ifdown enp0s3 && ifup enp0s3` used in older versions of the OS.

-To verify that it worked, go ahead and check using either the `ip addr` command, or the the `nmcli device show enp0s3` command that we used earlier.
+To verify that it worked, go ahead and check using either the `ip addr` command, or the `nmcli device show enp0s3` command that we used earlier.

 ```
 ip addr